ellawong0812/rilakkuma/README.md

 Quiz Session: This section allows users to test their knowledge about Rilakkuma.
 The Quiz Session presents users with a series of multiple-choice questions related to Rilakkuma.
 Users can select the correct answer from the given options.
 It also keeps track of users' scores and progress throughout the quiz.
 Users can see their current score and the number of questions answered correctly.

-Description about Rilakkuma: This section provides comprehensive and interesting information about Rilakkuma, including its origin, character traits, and memorable moments.
-Users can explore and learn more about the beloved teddy bear.
+Description about Rilakkuma: This section provides some interesting information about Rilakkuma.
+Users can explore and learn more about them and even give rating to them.